GenesisFR/HowToBecomeGoodAtShooters/README.md

 - relies on voice communication

 ### Flanking
-- definition: attacking the enemy from a side while they're focused on another side
+- definition: attacking the enemy from a side while they're focusing their attention elsewhere
-- make sure your teammates are focused by the enemy
+- make sure your teammates are keeping your opponents distracted
 - callout you're flanking so that your teammates keep fighting your opponents from the same location

 ### Getting information
 - same points as in [PVE](#getting-information)
 - always make callouts to let your teammates know about new information
+- jumping to get information makes you a harder target

 ### Holding angles
 - active angle: randomly jiggle peek